The Pulse of K-Entertainment

 What is Big Ocean's new role with the Korea Tourism Organization?

 Big Ocean has been appointed the Korea Tourism Organization's 2026 accessible tourism honorary ambassador.
-Autoracing reported that the appointment was announced on May 20, 2026 at HiKR Ground in Seoul.
-The role links the trio's public identity as deaf and hard of hearing performers with KTO's push to promote barrier-free travel across Korea.
+Starnews, citing KTO and the group's agency, reported that the appointment was announced after a May 20, 2026 event at HiKR Ground in Seoul.
+The role ties Big Ocean's public identity as deaf and hard of hearing performers to KTO's push for barrier-free travel across Korea.

 Why did KTO choose Big Ocean as accessible tourism ambassadors?

-KTO chose Big Ocean because the group's image lines up with the values behind accessible tourism, according to Autoracing's report on the appointment.
-Big Ocean has built its music and performances around sign language, visual timing, and alternative ways of experiencing rhythm.
-That makes the trio a more credible fit for a barrier-free tourism campaign than a generic celebrity spokesperson.
+KTO chose Big Ocean because the group's image matches the values behind accessible tourism, according to Starnews' report on the official appointment.
+Big Ocean builds its music and performance identity around sign language, visual timing, and alternative ways of feeling rhythm.
+That makes the trio a stronger fit for a barrier-free tourism campaign than a generic celebrity spokesperson.

 Share This Article